Middle aged patient presenting with central chest pain. What does the ECG show?

 Look specifically at lead V2 for the combination of

-- Horizontal ST depression.
+- Horizontal ST depression

-- Tall, broad R wave (>30ms wide, R/S ratio > 1) — this is a Q-wave equivalent.
+- Tall, broad R wave (>30ms wide, R/S ratio > 1) — this is a Q-wave equivalent

-- Upright T wave — particularly the terminal portion of the T wave.
+- Upright T wave — particularly the terminal portion of the T wave

 One common trick is to turn the ECG over, hold it up to the light and look through it from behind.
 This inverts lead V2, which then takes on the appearance of a classic STEMI.

 Sometimes it can be difficult to determine whether ST depression in V2-3 is due to posterior STEMI or simply subendocardial ischaemia affecting the anteroseptal wall.
 The diagnosis can be confirmed by recording posterior leads V7-9.
+However, poor transmission of current through aerated lung means ST elevation in posterior leads is not always evident, and normal posterior leads do not exclude posterior infarction.